 Having worked for many years as both the recipient and provider of psychotherapy, I know all too well how overwhelming our thoughts can sometimes be.
 They can, if allowed to, trap us in realities that are entirely energetic but that feel hopelessly inescapable.
 They can also, if tended to with intention, free us to live fully as powerful makers of loving change.
 Understanding that for most of us there is a constant interplay of opposing perceptions, it serves us well to make a practice of self-examination that brings into our awareness the influences that shape and possibly distort our thinking.
 This includes our histories, our experiences, and our aspirations.
 In other words, if we struggle with clarity of thought, we need to ask: “Why am I thinking this way?”
 Quite often, we need to start with our family of origin.
 And so, in my recent search for some clarity by which I might set an intention for a great spiritual and ceremonial pilgrimage, it was to my family that I turned first.

 My parents are known for their wit and wry humor.
 My dad, despite his PhD and his proclivity for studied and thoughtful consideration, loves to turn a quick little phrase or deliver a one-liner that results in exaggerated eye-rolls or grins from all in attendance.
 Similarly, my mom, who spent decades introducing young minds to the greatest works in English literature, also has a knack for dropping little witticisms.
 One of my all-time favorites is: “A day late and a dollar short, bub,” which I still hear coming from the kitchen when I visit.
 I suspect they’re reading the political section of the Sunday paper.
 To this day, I’ll offer that sentiment almost without thinking when perhaps a more refined and delicate comment would be more appropriate.
+For whatever reason, it was this phrase that kept playing in my head when I tried to set my intention for my trip.
+I wasn’t afraid of being late for my flight, and the costs had all been paid, so I wasn’t worried about being short on money.
+I wasn’t even afraid of what might happen during these ceremonies.
+We were preparing with great effort abiding by the special diet and restricted activities.
+We understood that ceremonial participation demands both physical and spiritual alignment with the energies and forces that are invoked and evoked.
+I knew what the first step should be, so my fear stemmed from the reality that I had not clearly identified and set my intention for these ceremonies.
+I understood that these experiences don’t come often in life and I didn’t want to waste such a rich opportunity.
+However, gathering my thoughts into some coherent intention felt monumental.

 Just as my dear teacher Cynthia Greer stressed with me, I encourage my students to value the importance of setting focused intention for all ceremonial activity.
 The intention mustn’t be an afterthought or incidental objective.
 There needs to be clarity and precision when engaging in sacred ritual.
 The Universe responds to focused intention.
 That’s the leverage we hold when we engage.
 With an understanding that the orchestrators of ceremony are called to be the hollow bones through which the healing and transformational forces of the unseen world flow, it is intention that largely forms the energetic structure for the pathway.
 Even with releasing our attachment to the outcome, the flow is initiated through intention.